paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-060-natural-gas-policy.md

 ## § 3411.
 Limitation on revoking or amending certain pre-1969 certificates of public convenience and necessity
 **(a) General rule** The Commission may not, during the 10-year period beginning on November 9, 1978, revoke or amend any certificate of public convenience and necessity issued before January 1, 1969, under section 7 of the Natural Gas Act [[15 U.S.C.
 717f](./chapter-15b-natural-gas.md#section-717f)] for the transportation of natural gas owned by any electric utility except upon the application of the person to whom such certificate was issued.

-**(b) Commission curtailment authority** The limitation under subsection (a) of this section shall not affect the authority of the Commission to enforce any curtailment of deliveries of natural gas under the Natural Gas Act [[15 U.S.C.
+**(b) Commission curtailment authority** The limitation under subsection (a) shall not affect the authority of the Commission to enforce any curtailment of deliveries of natural gas under the Natural Gas Act [[15 U.S.C.
 717](./chapter-15b-natural-gas.md#section-717) et seq.].

 ### Statutory Notes